Kiernan: "Little Italy? There's two Italies?"

 We made our way to the restaurant and they were immediately accomodating, installing us in a private room in the upstairs area.
 [Pic Note: the above picture is not a great pic, it's just designed to show you the little private room.]

 As everyone got situated I headed off to the restroom.
 Upon my return I found that the ladies and boys had already befriended one of Boston's finest, who was sitting at a nearby table.
-He offered to pose for a picture with Kiernan, and moments later, with Dorian and JoAnne.
+He offered to pose for a picture with Kiernan, and m

 We set about the serious business of ordering drinks and perusing the menu, first selecting a bottle of the house red.
 This turned out to be a real score as the house red on this night was a great Malbec, a varietal that is rapidly becoming one of my favorites.
 I'm not a big fan of Chianti--don't hate it, just not a big fan of it--so this was quite a nice surprise, especially since it was a very good bottle of wine (considering our price range, which is indicated by the term "house red").